uh-dcm/qualitative-research-and-computers/docs/closed-coding/discovertext.md

 ### Create codes

-in DiscoveryText codes must be predefined.
+in DiscoverText codes must be predefined.
 These are known as **code sets**.
 A code set is a list of codes, each having a specific analytical **code name**, a **code description** to define what the code means and a short-hand **key** which allows the coder to use the code quickly via the keyboard.
 The coder is only able to use the codes defined on a code set.